mkcorpc/PowerSploit/Privesc/README.md

     Find-ProcessDLLHijack               -   finds potential DLL hijacking opportunities for currently running processes Find-PathDLLHijack                  -   finds service %PATH% DLL hijacking opportunities Write-HijackDll                     -   writes out a hijackable DLL

+### Exectuable Hijacking (only relevant for multiuser systems such as VDI)
+    [TODO]Find-ExecutalbeExeHijack            -   Find executable exe files
+    [TODO]Find-ExecutableMsiHijack            -   Find hijackable executable msi files [TODO]Write-HijackExecutable              -   Write out a hijackable executable file

+### Config Hijacking (only relevant for multiuser systems such as VDI)
+    [TODO]Find-ConfigHijack                   -   Find config in system folders to hijack

 ### Registry Checks:
     Get-RegistryAlwaysInstallElevated   -   checks if the AlwaysInstallElevated registry key is set Get-RegistryAutoLogon               -   checks for Autologon credentials in the registry